-MetaReviewer 1.2 is a browser-based, collaborative, user-friendly tool designed to support researchers conducting a quantitative systematic review and meta-analyses.
-MetaReviewer 1.2's primary function is to assist users in the study coding - sometimes referred to as data extraction - process.
+MetaReviewer 1.2.5 is a browser-based, collaborative, user-friendly tool designed to support researchers conducting a quantitative systematic review and meta-analyses.
+MetaReviewer 1.2.5's primary function is to assist users in the study coding - sometimes referred to as data extraction - process.
 Study coding is often considered the most time consuming and tedious aspect of the review process (Pigott & Polanin, 2020).
-As part of the MetaReviewer's v1.2 release, users can also manage and screen full-text studies.
+With MetaReviewer 1.2.5, users can also manage and screen full-text studies.